ciathyza/autumn/README.md

 10. Create scenarios for the features by sub-classing ```AutumnScenario```.
 Register them in ```registerScenarios()``` of the respective feature class you've defined before.
 11. Create necessary step classes by sub-classing ```AutumnTestStep```, or re-use factory step classes.
 13. Use the steps (and pre-defined steps) in your scenario classes by executing them with ```given()```, ```when()```, and ```then()```.

+Please check the included demo source code to understand how test scenarios are written.